Schur complement based preconditioners for twofold and block tridiagonal saddle point problems: Additive Schur complement based preconditioners for twofold saddle point problems

 \section{Additive Schur complement based preconditioners for twofold saddle point problems}

 In this section, we discuss how to design preconditioners when the twofold saddle point system is permuted into (\ref{permuted_form1}).
 Such a form of the linear system arises naturally from domain decomposition methods \cite{Toselli2006domain} with two subdomains.
-Without confusion, we denote
+Without confusion, we introduce simplified notation

 Here, $A_3$ can degenerate to $0$.
 If $A_1$ and $A_3$ are invertible, then $A$ is invertible, and the Schur complement simply reads as

 Furthermore, if $S$ is assumed to be invertible, then the following results hold \cite{fischer1998minimum, ipsen2001note}. \begin{proposition} If $A$ and $S$ are invertible and the preconditioner is